Which OAuth 2.0 Grant should I use?

-- User Agent: the agent used by the Resource Owner to interact with the Client, for example a browser or a native application.
+- User Agent: the agent used by the Resource Owner to interact with the Application, for example a browser or a native application.

 Is the Application the Resource Owner?

 The first decision point is about whether the party that requires access to resources is a machine.
-In this case of machine to machine authorization, the Client is also the Resource Owner.
-No end-user authorization is needed in this case.
+In the case of machine-to-machine authorization, the Application is also the Resource Owner, so no end-user authorization is needed.
 An example is a cron job that uses an API to import information to a database.
-In this example the cron job is the Client and the Resource Owner since it holds the Client Id and Client Secret and uses them to get an Access Token from the Authorization Server.
+In this example, the cron job is the Application and the Resource Owner since it holds the Client ID and Client Secret and uses them to get an Access Token from the Authorization Server.

-Is the Client a web app executing on the server?
+Is the Application a web app executing on the server?

-If the Client is a regular web app executing on a server then the Authorization Code Grant is the flow you should use.
-Using this the Client can retrieve an Access Token and, optionally, a Refresh Token.
-It's considered the safest choice since the Access Token is passed directly to the web server hosting the Client, without going through the user's web browser and risk exposure.
+If the Application is a regular web app executing on a server, then the Authorization Code Flow (Authorization Code grant) is the flow you should use.
+Using this the Application can retrieve an Access Token and, optionally, a Refresh Token.
+It's considered the safest choice since the Access Token is passed directly to the web server hosting the Application, without going through the user's web browser and risk exposure.

-Is the Client absolutely trusted with user credentials?
+Is the Application absolutely trusted with user credentials?

-This decision point may result to suggesting the Resource Owner Password Credentials Grant.
-In this flow the end-user is asked to fill in credentials (username/password) typically using an interactive form.
+This decision point may result in the Resource Owner Password Credentials Grant.
+In this flow, the end-user is asked to fill in credentials (username/password), typically using an interactive form.
 This information is sent to the backend and from there to Auth0.
-It is therefore imperative that the Client is absolutely trusted with this information.
+It is therefore imperative that the Application is absolutely trusted with this information.